belsopky/upload-lab/README.md

 **Vulnerability:** Remote Code Execution (RCE) via unrestricted file upload

-**Scenario:** The upload endpoint performs absolutely no validation on file type extension or content Any file uploaded is saved directly to the server and accessible via URL
+**Scenario:** The upload endpoint performs absolutely no validation on file type extension or content.
+Any file uploaded is saved directly to the server and becomes publicly accessible via URL.

 **Exploitation:**
 1. Create a PHP web shell: `<?php system($_GET['cmd']); ?>`